Find Affordable College Courses

 Nashville, TN

 A rank of #5 on this year’s list means Lipscomb University is a great place for mechanical engineering students working on their bachelor’s degree.
-Located in the large city of Nashville, Lipscomb is a private not-for-profit college with a small student population.
+Located in the city of Nashville, Lipscomb is a private not-for-profit school with a small student population.

 While working on their Bachelor's Degree, ME majors at Lipscomb accumulate an average of around $25,981 in student debt.